AndyMc3000/ci-ms3-pool-club/README.md

 The site employs the following features/functionality;

-* Bootstrap Navigation Bar on index.html and contact.html.
+* Bootstrap Navigation Bar on all pages.
-* Bootstrap Jumbotron on index.html and contact.html.
+* Bootstrap Carousel on index.html.
-* Bootstrap Accordions for menus.
+* Bootstrap Cards on all pages to contain content sections.
 * Bootstrap Responsive Grid system.
-* JavaScript shopping cart used for MyMenu system.
+* JavaScript for Bootstrap validation.
-* EmailJS code for sending form and MyMenu data by email.
+* EmailJS JavaScript code and links for sending contact form data by email.

-* Bootstrap Carousel Slider Modal Gallery.
+# TO DO #
 * Google Map with custom markers and infoWindow's.
 * Bootrap Forms for MyMenu Modal on index.html and Contact Form on contact.html.
 * Bootstrap Form validation code.